Bio-duck: Acoustic properties

 However, later research by marine biologist Talia Dominello recorded different bio-duck calls in the Western Antarctic Peninsula, thereby expanding and reclassifying types of bio-duck sounds.
 Type A1, the most common call detected by previous research, can be characterized as a series of four pulses with peak frequency between 130 and 150 Hz.
 Its variant, Type A2, does not necessarily have four pulses and has unpredictable end frequency.
 Dominello considered these two variants of one another, as they observed an individual whale seemingly using these two types interchangeably.
 Type B has a wider frequency range and more pulses per series compared to Type A. However, since this type of call is faint or overlapping with A1, further data is required to make conclusive statements on their characteristics.
-Type C bio-duck sound has a special characteristic, where the start frequency and peak frequency of every series gradually decrease with each pulse.
-Bio duck type C was not frequently encountered in this research.
-Type D bio-duck sound shared similar properties to the downsweep sequence, but Dominello classified them as a separate type of bio-duck sound since they observed a repetitive pattern.
+Type C bio-duck sounds have a special characteristic, where the start frequency and peak frequency of every series gradually decrease with each pulse.
+Bio-duck type C was not frequently encountered in this research.
+Type D bio-duck sounds shared similar properties to the downsweep sequence, but Dominello classified them as a separate type of bio-duck sound since they observed a repetitive pattern.

-A 2020 research conducted off the Western coast of South Africa further expanded Dominello's classification of bio-duck sounds, categorizing the Type B bio-duck sound into two further subtypes, B1 and B2.
+A 2020 study conducted off the western coast of South Africa further expanded Dominello's classification of bio-duck sounds, categorizing the Type B bio-duck sound into two further subtypes, B1 and B2.
 Type B1 corresponds to Dominello's Type B bio-duck sound and features a decreasing peak frequency with every pulse.
 While in the newly classified B2, the peak frequency increases with every pulse, with harmonics that can go up to 2 kHz.